 An auditorium was added to the high school in 1921.
 Programs of all types took place including plays, piano recitals, PTA and community meetings.
 The last graduation of high school students was in 1926 and the school reopened later that year as the Rutland Grammar School under Mrs. L.Y.
 Hallman, Principal.
 The last graduation from the old wooden building was June 9, 1933.

-For many years, the people of the Rutland area, south Bibb County, fought for a neighborhood middle and high school for their children.
-The Bibb County Board of Education acquired 151 acres of rolling farmland near Interstate 75 at the Hartley Bridge Road exit, which is in the heart of several growing shopping areas.
-Home of the Hurricanes, Rutland High School (RHS) opened its doors in August of 2003.
+For many years, the people of the Rutland area, south Bibb County, fought for a neighorhood middle and high school for their children.
+The Bibb County Board of Education acquired 151 acreas of rolling farmland near Interstate 75 at the Hartley Bridge Road exit, which is in the heart of severla growing shopping areas.
+Home of the Hurricanes, Rutlands Middle School (RMS) opened its doors in August of 2003.

-Rutland High is one of six high schools in Bibb County.
-One of the School's distinguishing factors is that it shares its campus with Rutland Middle School.
+Rutland Middle is one of six middle schools in Bibb County.
+One of the School's distinguishing factors is that it shares its campus with RUtland High School.
 This eases the transition from middle to high school, and it saves the county money by combining two schools on one campus.
 The middle and high school also share a common kitchen and lunchroom with a partition.

-Rutland High has experienced numerous successes since it opened.
+Rutland Middle has experiened numerous successes since it opened.
 Several student have won awards in the local and state fairs in science, math, social studies, technology, media, art, chorus and band.
-The Rutland students have held the county record in numerous sports categories also.
+The Rutland students have held the county record in numerous sports catorgories also.